By William Shakespeare

 Richard Plantagenet, Duke of York / Lewis XI, King of France

-Reignier, Duke of Anjou / George, Duke of Clarence
+Duke of Alençon / George, Duke of Clarence

 Joan of Arc / Eleanor, Duchess of Gloucester / Lady Grey